 Ingredients for Seafood Chowder

-• Vegetables and aromatics: Potatoes, onions, celery, and carrots are often included to provide bulk and natural sweetness.
+- Vegetables and aromatics: Potatoes, onions, celery, and carrots add bulk and sweetness.

 How to Make Seafood Chowder: A Detailed Recipe